Leveling the Language Playing Field

 With this leveling in mind, TASIS Portugal presents students with a unique opportunity to develop their English skills.
 English Language Development (ELD) is a course offered to (and sometimes required of) students for whom English is not their first language.

 ELD instruction is designed specifically to advance English learners' knowledge and sophistication of use.
 It helps students acquire advanced proficiency in English to maximize their capacity to engage successfully in academic studies taught in English.
 Although language learners achieve fluency at different rates, students are expected to exit the ELD program within two years or less.
 If students have not made sufficient progress during this time, families are required to seek ongoing external support.
-In addition to improving general English proficiency, TASIS ELD support in middle school and high school puts an extra emphasis on class content in core subjects.
+In addition to improving general English proficiency, TASIS ELD support in middle school puts an extra emphasis on class content in core subjects.
 Enrollment in ELD is based on testing (WIDA) and determined by TASIS Portugal staff.

 Language is Hard!